Data extracted in April 2021.

 Figure 2 shows an analysis of the amount of waste generated in a standardised form, in relation to population size.
-The high levels of total waste generated in some of the smaller EU Member States can be clearly seen, with a particularly high value recorded for Finland where on average 22.4 tonnes of waste were generated per inhabitant in 2016, more than four times the 5.1 tonnes per inhabitant average across the EU.
+The high levels of total waste generated in some of the smaller EU Member States can be clearly seen, with particularly high values recorded for Estonia and Finland where on average more than 25 tonnes of waste were generated per inhabitant in 2018, nearly four times the EU average of 7 tonnes per inhabitant.
 Several of the Member States with particularly high levels of waste generated per inhabitant reported very high shares of waste from mining and quarrying, while elsewhere construction and demolition often contributed to the high shares.

 Waste generation excluding major mineral waste

-Across the EU Member States, waste generation excluding major mineral waste ranged, in 2016, from an average of 9.0 tonnes per inhabitant in Estonia to 0.8 tonnes per inhabitant in Cyprus and Croatia.
+Across the EU Member States, waste generation excluding major mineral waste ranged from an average of 9.7 tonnes per inhabitant in Estonia to to less than one tonne per inhabitant in Latvia, Croatia and Cyprus in 2018.
 The large quantity of waste generated in Estonia is related to energy production based on oil shale.

 Table 2 shows the development of EU waste generation excluding major mineral waste analysed by economic activity.
-In 2016, the highest levels of waste generation were recorded for waste and water services (208 million tonnes), for households (186 million tonnes) and for manufacturing activities (196 million tonnes, 181 million tonnes and 180 million tonnes).
-Their developments followed different patterns over time: between 2004 and 2016 waste generation (excluding major mineral waste) by waste and water services and by households increased by 160.0 % and +4.2 %, respectively, and by manufacturing activities diminished quite considerably, down by 25.0 %.
+In 2018, the highest levels of waste generation were recorded for waste and water services (208 million tonnes), for households (186 million tonnes) and for manufacturing activities (180 million tonnes).
+Their developments followed different patterns over time: between 2004 and 2018, waste generation (excluding major mineral waste) by waste and water services and by households increased by 175.9 % and 6,7 %, respectively, while generation by manufacturing activities diminished quite considerably, down by 24.9 %.

 Hazardous waste generation